MicrosoftDocs/office-developer-client-docs/docs/outlook/mapi/using-a-table-to-work-with-properties.md

 ---
 title: "Using a Table to Work with Properties"
-manager: soliver
+manager: lindalu
-ms.date: 11/16/2014
+ms.date: 02/06/2022
 ms.audience: Developer
 ms.localizationpriority: medium
 api_type:
 - COM
 ms.assetid: c18ed9f7-c053-4453-b0b1-06234cdfb025
-description: "Last modified: July 23, 2011"
+description: "Learn how to use a table to work with properties"

 ---

 # Using a Table to Work with Properties

 **Applies to**: Outlook 2013 | Outlook 2016